By Les Cole, MD & Delene Cole, LMFT

 So how do we treat PMDD?

 With 5-alpha-reductase blockers (1).
 They block the conversion of progesterone to allopregnanolone thus decreasing your allopregnanolone and its negative effects on your abnormal GABA receptors and greatly decreasing your symptoms.
-Finasteride is the 5-alpha-reductase blocker most appropriate for treatment of your PMDD.
+Finasteride is the 5-alpha-reductase blocker most appropriate for the treatment of your PMDD.

 (1) Martinez PE, et al, “5α-Reductase Inhibition Prevents the Luteal Phase Increase in Plasma Allopregnanolone Levels and Mitigates Symptoms in Women with Premenstrual Dysphoric Disorder.”
 Neuropsychopharmacology.
 2016 Mar;41(4):1093-102. doi: 10.1038/npp.2015.246.
 Epub 2013 Aug 14.